 In the upper eyelid, Blepharoplasty can treat puffiness and loose or sagging skin that creates folds or disturbs the natural contour of the lids.
 This can sometimes improve vision.
 In the lower eyelids, Blepharoplasty can remove or reduce bags or excess fatty deposits that cause the lids to appear puffy.

-Heredity, sun damage, smoking, stretching from swelling or obesity, and the wear and tear from blinking and rubbing all contribute to a gradual deterioration in the eyelid’s tissues and their support.
+Heredity, sun damage, smoking, stretching from swelling or obesity, and the war and tear from blinking and rubbing all contrite to a radial deterioration in the eyelid’s tissues and their support.

 Since the unwanted appearance of the eyelids can be hereditary as well develop over time, age is generally not a factor as long as the patient is physically and psychologically healthy.
 Dr. Singh will discuss whether a Blepharoplasty will balance the face so as to add to other facial features and overall quality of the facial skin.